qnzhou/instant-meshes-core/README.md

 This is a headless C++ library refactored from the [instant-meshes](https://github.com/wjakob/instant-meshes) repo.
-It provides core functionalities described in the Siggraph paper "[Instant Field-Aligned Meshes](https://igl.ethz.ch/projects/instant-meshes/)"[^1] without any graphical user interface (GUI).
+It provides core functionalities described in the Siggraph Asia paper "[Instant Field-Aligned Meshes](https://igl.ethz.ch/projects/instant-meshes/)"[^1] without any graphical user interface (GUI).